parameterizeit/starter-academic/content/join/join-us.md

 ### Seasonal field technicians {#fieldtechs}

 We typically hire 1-2 summer field technicians to help us collect data from ongoing projects in Colorado (plant population responses to climate change) and/or Michigan (microbial food webs in *Sarracenia* pitcher plants).
 Advertisements for these openings will be posted here, on ECOLOG, and via the [lab Twitter account](https://twitter.com/parameterizeit) in January for fieldwork occurring from June through August.
 These are great opportunities for nearly- or recently-graduated undergraduate students thinking about graduate school in ecology or work in the environmental sciences.
 These positions are paid at a competitive hourly rate, plus travel to/from the field station and on-site housing.

+### Academic visitors {#visitors}

+We welcome visiting academics at all stages who want to work on a project with us.
+Typically this will require you acquire your own funding or work with us on a joint proposal via your home lab/institution, a [Fulbright Commission](https://eca.state.gov/fulbright/about-fulbright/funding-and-administration/fulbright-commissions), or a national science funding agency.
+Please [email Dr. Petry](#contact) and include a brief description of the project, the ideal start date and duration of your visit, and information about the funding you have or are seeking.